 This relapsing-remitting pattern emerges with the onset of the disease and may last for many years.
 MS can cause problems with muscle control and strength, vision, balance, sensation, and mental functions.

 The disease does not advance during the remissions.
-But loss of nerve function that can occur during relapses is permanent.
-After repeated relapse episodes, the loss of nerve function can cause severe symptoms that do not improve.
+But loss of nerve function that can occur during relapses may be permanent.
+After repeated relapse episodes, the loss of nerve function may cause symptoms that do not improve.

 WebMD Medical Reference from Healthwise